ibalampanis/sustainable-living/guide.md

    [More...](https://warkawater.org/warkatower/)
 3. **The Beddington Zero Energy Development (BedZED):** BedZED is a sustainable housing development located in London, England.
 The development includes 100 homes and several office spaces, all of which are designed to be zero-carbon and energy-efficient.
 The homes feature a range of sustainable technologies, such as solar panels, rainwater harvesting, and composting toilets, and are built with sustainable materials.
 BedZED is considered a pioneering example of sustainable housing development.
    [More...](https://www.zedfactory.com/bedzed)

 ---

+## 10 free online games about sustainable living

+Who says that learning how to live sustainably cannot be fun?

+---

+**1. EcoChains: Arctic Life**

+This game challenges players to build and manage a sustainable city by making decisions about energy production, transportation, and other factors.

+---

+**2. Energy City**

+This game challenges players to build and manage a sustainable city by making decisions about energy production, transportation, and other factors.

+---

+**3. Earth Day Quiz**

+This quiz game tests players' knowledge about environmental issues and sustainability.

+---

+**4. Trash Tycoon**

+In this game, players run a recycling company and manage waste in order to keep the environment clean and healthy.

+---

+**5. Water Life**

+This game is about managing a virtual aquarium and making decisions that affect the health and sustainability of the marine ecosystem.

+---

+**6. Climate Challenge**

+This game puts players in charge of a country and challenges them to reduce carbon emissions while maintaining economic growth and social welfare.

+---

+**7. Recycle Roundup**

+In this game, players help clean up a park by sorting different types of trash into the correct recycling bins.

+---

+**8. The Coral Reef Game**

+This game teaches players about the importance of coral reefs and the threats they face, as well as how to protect them.

+---

+**9. Plan it Green**

+This game challenges players to build and manage a sustainable city by making decisions about energy, transportation, and other factors.

+---

+**10. Global Warning**

+This game is about managing resources and reducing carbon emissions in order to prevent catastrophic climate change.

+---